This simple and delicious kielbasa skillet is quick and easy to make and a hearty dinner the whole family will enjoy.

-Simple & Delicious Kielbasa Skillet is one of those recipes that is really more of a concept than a recipe because you don’t *have* to have a certain vegetable or certain amount of any one veggie.
-You don’t even have to use polish sausage, you can use weenies instead even use those little faux weenies, the vegetarian or soy ones if you like.
-I use Turkey Kielbasa these days.
+This simple and delicious kielbasa skillet is one of those sausage recipes that is really more of a concept than a recipe because you don’t *have* to have a particular vegetable or a certain amount of any one veggie.
+You don’t even have to use Polish sausage.
+You can use weenies instead or even use those little faux weenies, the vegetarian or soy ones if you like.
+I use turkey kielbasa these days.

 - Bell pepper